NickHoward1/Adversary-In-The-Middle---T1557-/README.md

 <h2>Investigation Process</h2>

-Step 1 - Use Wireshark to look for IoC's for potential ARP spoofing
+<b>Step 1 - Use Wireshark to look for IoC's for potential ARP spoofing</b>

 <b>Filter1:</b>`arp`This filter will show requests and replies (who-has and is-at) pointing to both ARP requests and responses.
 This helps to see and examine results for any abnormal and repeated requests or responses.
 (Request)<br>
 <b>Filter2:</b>`arp.opcode == 1` This shows all the ARP requests captured from different hosts.(Request)<br>